slash4-de/openstack/source/day4.rst

 |image3|

-Let's do it ourselves.
 Below are the pre-requisities:

+		Three physical / virtual machines with CentOS 6 installed.

+		Hardware virtualization enabled in the host machine (where compute node will be installed)

+		Three subnets (management, private and public)